rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 **TECH STUFF:**

-Gentoo profile ~ current
+Gentoo: profile ~ current

-Funtoo standard profile
+Funtoo: standard profile

 Kernel line is:
 *Linux from 2.6 all versions > to current* (nobody care about older stuff - right?)

 ====================================================================

-Mouse settings are working with all current kernel versions and mods ( tested with: pf, ck).
-You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..) -in most cases it should just works.
+Those settings are working with all current kernel versions and mods ( tested with: pf, ck).
+You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..) - and in most cases it should just works as it is kernel agnostic setup.

 ====================================================================